soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 Be sure to read the following items before you start searching the Office 365 audit log.

 - You (or another admin) must first turn on audit logging before you can start searching the Office 365 audit log.
-To turn it on, just click **Start recording user and admin activity** on the **Audit log search** page in the Security &amp; Compliance Center.
+To turn it on, just click **Start recording user and admin activity** on the **Audit log search** page in the Security & Compliance Center.
 (If you don't see this link, auditing has already been turned on for your organization.)
 After you turn it on, a message is displayed that says the audit log is being prepared and that you can run a search in a couple of hours after the preparation is complete.
 You only have to do this once.

     > [!NOTE]
     > We're in the process of turning on auditing by default.
 Until then, you can turn it on as previously described.